1995 British Isles heatwave

-The 1995 British Isles heatwave occurred between late July and late August.
-It was part of one of the warmest summers recorded in the UK, and one of the warmest Augusts ever recorded in many locations around the UK, as well as being one of the driest summers ever recorded in the UK; many weather stations recorded the summer of 1995 as drier than, or comparable with, the summer of 1976.
-Ireland was also widely affected by the heatwave with temperatures reaching over 30 C in some locations, as well as exceptionally low rainfall throughout the summer.
+A heatwave occurred across the UK and Ireland between late July and late August.
+It was part of one of the warmest and driest summers recorded in the UK, as well as one of the warmest Augusts ever recorded in many locations around the UK.
+Until 2025, it was the hottest summer ever recorded in Ireland.
+Many weather stations recorded the summer of 1995 as drier than, or comparable with, the summer of 1976.
+Ireland was also widely affected by the heatwave with temperatures reaching over 30 C in many locations, as well as exceptionally low rainfall throughout the summer.

 United Kingdom

 In the United Kingdom, the heat wave of 1995 currently marks the warmest August on record, and the fourth-warmest summer overall, behind 1976, 1826 and 2025.
 The CET Central England station recorded a daily mean temperature of 19.2 C and a mean daily maximum temperature of 25.1 C in August, and a daily mean temperature of 17.37 C for the entire summer.

 Before the heatwave formed, a mini-heatwave occurred between 28 and 30 June, with a highest temperature recorded during this short period of 33.8 C recorded on 30 June 1995 at Barbourne, Worcester.
 Low rainfall was also widely recorded around the nation during the month of June, many stations reporting less than 50% of its average rainfall, with some locations reporting less than 20%.